Y. (Yaiza) Gonzalez Garcia

 Biografie

-She is an Associate Professor at the Materials Science and Engineering department.
-She leads the section Localised corrosion and Electrochemistry (LSE) with two main research lines.
-The first focuses on studying the relation between the microstructure of metals and corrosion properties.
-The second research line focuses on the micro electrochemical characterization of materials for diverse applications such as energy storage, art heritage and biomaterials.
+She is an Associate Professor in the Materials Science and Engineering department.
+She leads the Localized Corrosion and Electrochemistry team with two main research lines.
+The first focuses on studying the relationship between the microstructure of metals and corrosion properties.
+The second research line focuses on the microelectrochemical characterization of materials for diverse applications such as energy storage, art heritage and biomaterials.
 The application of high-resolution electrochemical methods (based on micro- and nano-sensors) connects both research lines.

 Publicaties